Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 It’s easy to assume that the most expensive roofing material is automatically the best, but that’s not always the case.
 True quality comes from finding the right fit for your specific building, climate, and budget.
 The best commercial roofing material is one that offers long-term value.
 This means considering its durability, maintenance requirements, and energy efficiency, not just the initial price tag.
 A moderately priced roof that’s perfectly suited to the Pacific Northwest climate can easily outperform a more expensive option that isn’t.

-Myth: All Flat Roofs Are the Same
+Myth #2: All Flat Roofs Are Created Equal

 This is a common but incorrect assumption.
 The term “flat roof” is an umbrella category for several different systems, each with its own unique properties.
 Materials like TPO, PVC, EPDM, and modified bitumen all fall under this category, but they are far from identical.
 For example, a white TPO roof is highly reflective and great for energy efficiency, while a modified bitumen roof is known for its exceptional durability and resistance to foot traffic.
 The right choice depends entirely on your building’s specific needs and how you use your roof space.